janisivanoov/janisivanoov/README.md

 ### 🚶 About Me:
 - 🎍 I’m currently working on MongoDB & Node.js
-- 🎓 I’m currently learning Kotlin
+- 🎓 I’m currently working as a Freelancer on position Middle Software Developer & DevOps Engineer on <a href="https://www.upwork.com/freelancers/~01c4eca190f5879547?s=1044578476142100493">Upwork</a>
 - 💬 Ask me about Developing Software and I'll explain everything to You!
 - 📫 How to reach me: ivanou.i@unic.ac.cy
 - 🏃 Fun Fact: Participant of Google Kick Start since 2020 & Facebook Hacker Cup since 2020